fsciortino/Aurora/docs/tutorial.rst

 .. figure:: figs/tutorial_time_traces_PWI.png
     :align: center
-    :alt: Time traces from the extended multi-reservoir particle balance model with advanced PWI model
+    :alt: Time traces from the extended multi-reservoir particle balance model with full PWI model
     :figclass: align-center

-    Time traces from the extended multi-reservoir particle balance model with advanced PWI model
+    Time traces from the extended multi-reservoir particle balance model with full PWI model

 We note that now there is not an artificial distinction between particles "stuck" and "retained" at the walls.
 Additionally, having defined actual surface areas for the walls, the particles retained in these are automatically shown in terms of surface densities rather than in absolute number of particles.